open-policy-agent/opa/docs/book/rest-api.md

 }
 ```

 In this case, if `data.break_glass` is `true` then the query `data.example.allow == true` will _always_ be true.
-When your query is always true, OPA responds with an empty set of queries:
+When your query is always true, OPA responds with an empty query in the query set:

 ```http
 HTTP/1.1 200 OK